-Rockset
+10-minute Rockset Tutorial

 Sign Up

-Sign-up for a Rockset account using your GitHub account, Google account, or email address.
+Sign-up for a Rockset account using a GitHub account, Google account, or your email address.
 During the course of your two-week trial, you will have $300 worth of credits to use however you see fit.
 No credit card required!
 Billing is determined by your compute (Virtual Instance size) and storage usage.
 After your trial ends, you can continue to use Rockset for free by using the FREE Virtual Instance and staying below the 2GB of free storage.

-Pro-tip: If you’re using a larger VI for your trial, switch it back to Shared VI when you’re not actively using it to save credit!
-For more information on Billing, click here.
+If you’re using a larger Virtual Instance for your trial, switch back to a smaller VI when you’re not actively using it to save credit!

 Create a Collection